Why We Love It

 What can you do with an MSW?
 What kind of salary can you expect?
 Here are some common careers for MSW holders, with salary data estimates provided by the Bureau of Labor Statistics:

-We’ve compiled some of our favorite careers, but an MSW does provide you broad skills to work in a variety of public health jobs, which will likely allow you to draw an excellent salary while helping keep your community healthy and safe.
+We’ve compiled some of our favorite careers, but an MSW does provide you with broad skills to work in a variety of public health jobs, which will likely allow you to draw an excellent salary while helping keep your community healthy and safe.
 The best careers are those that pay well AND let you feel fulfilled by giving something back.
 And again, you don’t need to know right now which job you want.
+Further, the novel pandemic coronavirus has opened doors to new opportunities.
+And at the end of the day, you always have the option of working on your own.
 These are just some of the possibilities you can choose from.

 Cost and Tuition